2023 NCAA Division III women's basketball tournament

-The 2023 NCAA Division III women's basketball tournament is the tournament hosted by the NCAA to determine the national champion of Division III women's college basketball in the United States for the 2022–23 season.
+The 2023 NCAA Division III women's basketball tournament was the tournament hosted by the NCAA to determine the national champion of Division III women's college basketball in the United States for the 2022–23 season.
 It featured 64 teams.

-The championship game will be held on April 1, 2023, at the American Airlines Center in Dallas, concurrent with the Division I Final Four, while the national semifinals were played at Oosting Gymnasium at Trinity College in Hartford, Connecticut on March 18, 2023.
+During the 2022–23 academic year, the NCAA organized many events to celebrate the 50th anniversary of the enactment of Title IX, federal legislation outlawing sex discrimination in higher education.
+As part of this celebration, the NCAA scheduled the women's basketball championship games of all three of its divisions at the site of the 2023 Division I Final Four.
+Accordingly, the championship game was held on April 1, 2023, at the American Airlines Center in Dallas.
+The national semifinals were played at Oosting Gymnasium at Trinity College in Hartford, Connecticut on March 18.

+This scheduling also created an unusually long break in the tournament.
+Normally, the national championship game is played one or two days after the semifinals, but this year's final took place 14 days after the semifinals.

 Tournament schedule and venues

 Regionals

 The first and second rounds took place at campus sites from March 3–4, 2023.
 Teams were sent to one of 16 locations, each hosted by one team from the group of four.

 The third and fourth rounds (sectional semifinals and finals) also took place at campus sites from March 10–11, 2023.
 Teams were sent to the home arena of one of the four teams remaining in their sectional bracket.